Expander Decomposition with Fewer Inter-Cluster Edges Using a Spectral Cut Player

-We charge the work performed by \textit{Unit-Flow} to the push and relabel operations.
+We charge the work performed by \emph{\unitFlow} to the push and relabel operations.
 Each push operation is charged $O(1)$, and we charge $O(\deg(v))$ to each relabel of $v$.
-If we cannot push along an arc $(v,u)$ at some point, we won't be able to push along the arc until the label of $v$ is increased.
-Therefore, we can implement \textit{Unit-Flow} such that it checks each edge incident to $v$ only once between relabels, for a total work of $O(\deg(v))$ per relabel.
+If we cannot push along an edge $(v,u)$ at some point, we won't be able to push along the edge until the label of $v$ increases.
+Therefore, we can implement \emph{\unitFlow} such that it checks the residual capacity of each edge incident to $v$ only once between relabels, for a total work of $O(\deg(v))$ per relabel.

 We only relabel $v$ at most $h$ times.
 So, in total, the relabels pay $O(h\cdot\sum_{v\in V}{\deg(v)})=O(mh)$.

 For the pushes, consider the potential function